Has a Loved One Suffered a Wrongful Death in Chicago?

 Even if the person who causes a death is currently facing criminal charges, or was found not guilty on a criminal charge, the personal representative can still file a civil wrongful death lawsuit.

 How do you prove a wrongful death claim in Chicago?

+In Illinois, the surviving family members of a person killed by a wrongful act have legal recourse under what is known as the Wrongful Death Act.
 A wrongful death attorney can determine if the case meets the threshold for filing such a claim.